Proxmox-Cloud/pve_cloud/docs/schemas/kubespray_inv_schema.md

 | **Type**     | `string` |
 | **Required** | Yes      |

-**Description:** The pve cluster this stack should reside in, defined in ~/.pve-inventory.yaml
+**Description:** The pve cluster this stack should reside in, defined in ~/.pve-cloud-dyn-inv.yaml via `pvcli connect-cluster`

 ## <a name="stack_name"></a>2.
 Property `K8S Kubespray Inv. > stack_name`